dmarkey/credstash-kubernetes-controller/README.md

 If you delete the entire object the corresponding secret will be deleted as well.

 ## Security concerns.
 By default the controller will accept requests from all namespaces.
 If the cluster is multi-tenent this may not be acceptable.
-To tell the contreoller to only accept requests from specific namespaces set the `namespaces` environment variable to a comma seperated list of namespaces and requests from other namespaces will be ignored.
+To tell the contreoller to only accept requests from specific namespaces set the `namespaces` environment variable on the deployment to a comma seperated list of namespaces and requests from other namespaces will be ignored.

 ## Troubleshooting

 My secret never get created, what gives?

-Check that the credstash-controller pod isnt crashing and check its log output with `kubectl logs <pod name> -n kube-system`
+Check that the credstash-controller pod isn't crashing and check its log output with `kubectl logs <pod name> -n kube-system`